-It’s a rapidly changing media landscape, as they like to say, where independent magazines are playing an increasingly crucial in keeping art alive.
+It’s a rapidly changing media landscape, as they like to say, where independent magazines are playing an increasingly crucial role in keeping art alive.
 No one knows this better than Sebastian Jean, who has built his fort on Canal Street at office magazine as the Men’s Fashion Editor.

 Whether it’s pulling looks, curating mood boards, or styling some of the biggest rappers in the game for editorials, Mr. Jean is the perfect example of a modern man of style who understands how to keep pushing the cultural needle forward through the lens of fashion.